-So putting effort into eye-catching cover art, and therefore easily recognizable to your target audience on your website is key.
-A good cover can drive sales by itself.
+So putting effort into eye-catching book cover art, and therefore easily recognizable to your target audience on your author website is key.
+A good book cover can drive sales by itself.
 You’ve just got to do the work of making it relatable and unique so that it can sell.

 Be sure to include an area where visitors to your website can sign up to receive reminders of book release dates, new releases announcements, and book promotions.

-Also, it’s important to create an email list, as this can be one of your most effective tools as you have new books to promote.
+Also, it’s important to create an email list, which can be one of your most effective tools as you have new books to promote.
 You can instantly have your book released to everyone on your email list, which is potentially thousands or tens of thousands of customers.